 "Baki?"
 I had to reconsider working for this guy, he was a nut.

-When his hand moved, I thought he was going for the clutch, but it went farther.
-Passed the clutch and gear stick.
-"Wah-" He moved his hand off my knee when I made a noise, but instead he lifted a leaver on the side of my chair, making the backrest fall, bringing me with it.
+When his hand moved, I thought he was going for the hand-break, but it went farther.
+Passed the break and gear stick.
+"Wah-" He moved his hand off my knee when I made a noise, but lifted a leaver on the side of my chair, making the backrest fall, bringing me with it.

 It crashed against the seat behind.
 My head slammed against the headrest.
 He was atop me.